jamie-reece/applaudit/_posts/2016-03-30-immaculate-showcase.md

 Now, presenting to you a block quote with a Tufte-styled footer:

-{% blockquote Friedrich Nietzsche, Thus Spoke Zarathustra %}
-But say, my brothers, what can the child do that even the lion could not do?
-Why must the preying lion still become a child?
-The child is innocence and forgetting, a new beginning, a game, a self-propelled wheel, a first movement, a sacred "Yes."
-For the game of creation, my brothers, a sacred "Yes" is needed: the spirit now wills his own will, and he who had been lost to the world now conquers the world.
+> But say, my brothers, what can the child do that even the lion could not do?
+Why must the preying lion
-{% endblockquote %}

-This is a normal-sized image.

-{% image /assets/images/sushi.jpg 600 400 %}

-This is a full-width image.

-{% image /assets/images/sf.jpg 1400 933 fw %}

-(All images mine.)

-This is a Youtube video.

-{% youtube lBTCB7yLs8Y 600 300 %}
+> still become a child?
+The child is innocence and forgetting, a new beginning, a game, a self-propelled
+> wheel, a first movement, a sacred "Yes."
+For the game of creation, my brothers, a sacred "Yes" is needed:
+> the spirit now wills his own will, and he who had been lost to the world now conquers the world.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod{% sidenote side1 This is a sidenote. %} tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo